 The mechanical engineer owner of Paper House built a frame of wood to which he added walls made from 100,000 newspapers.
 It was all glued together with a homemade concoction of flour, water and apple peels.
 And, loads of varnish.

 The furniture inside is also made of newspaper – including a piano made of newspaper.
+The Paper Houses is one of the coolest things to see in North Shore Massachusetts.

 Once again, no one knows why this off the beaten path Massachusetts site was created.
 He clearly just was into recycling before it became a thing!
 Rockport, an easy weekend destination from Boston, has lots of other things to recommend it, too!